julianxhokaxhiu/FFNx/docs/mods/preparing_textures_for_ntscj_mode.md

 ## **If you are very anal:**

-If you are very anal, you can convert the original texture to sRGB, work on it (or use it for inspiration) in sRGB, then apply the inverse conversion to go back to NTSC-J colors.
+If you are very anal, you can convert the original texture to sRGB, work on it (or use it as a color reference) in sRGB, then apply the inverse conversion to go back to NTSC-J colors.

 This has two advantages:
 1. If you eyeball colors in Photoshop, etc., what you see is what you get.